frankmt/top_analyzer/README.markdown

     m - memory percentage (default)

   -l, --limit=LIMIT                    monitoring lower limit
-    If this variable is set processes that have all samples lower than LIMIT won't be returned in the output.
+    If this variable is set, processes that have all samples lower than LIMIT won't be returned in the output.

   -s, --starttime=TIME                 monitoring start time